pytorch/vision/maintainer_guide.md

 deprecation policy (see below).
 The private API has not BC guarantees.

 For C++, code is private.
 If a change breaks fbcode, fix fbcode or revert the change.
-We should be careful about models running in prod and relying on torchvision ops.
+We should be careful about models running in production and relying on torchvision ops.

 The `test` folder is not importable and is **private.** Even meta-internal